 Side Ribs: I typically only use this option in special circumstances when extra side-wall stiffness is required.
 Contact me for details.

-Kevlar Skid Plates: External skid plates are strips of a special EXTREMELY tough kevlar that are attached to the canoe along the stems… the places on the hull that necessarily scrape the bottom as you launch and land your canoe.
+Kevlar Skid Plates: External skid plates are strips of a special EXTREMELY tough kevlar that are attached to the canoe along the stems… the places on the hull that get the most wear.
 All Nighthawk canoes have internal reinforcement (up to four extra layers of Kevlar®) to prevent this normal stress from wearing through the hull.
 External skid plates prevent your finish from being as easily scratched, and add further reinforcement.
 Skid plates for Nighthawk Canoes are 1″ wide and approx. 30″ long.
 Extra large skids are up to 6″ wide.
 At your request, I can also install the skid

 material internally, where you gain the extra durability without the aesthetic penalty of external skids.